-Global Programs developed an inclusive strategic planning process that involved multiple members both within and outside the University:
+Penn State Global developed an inclusive strategic planning process that involved multiple members both within and outside the University:

-- Strategic planning committee, a core group of sixteen Global Programs staff in charge of piloting the strategic process (including the financial officer and director for global operations)
+- Strategic planning committee, a core group of sixteen Penn State Global staff in charge of piloting the strategic process (including the financial officer and director for global operations)

-- Key stakeholders, individuals who have a significant interest in Global Programs’ activities and were solicited for feedback
+- Key stakeholders, individuals who have a significant interest in Penn State Global's activities and were solicited for feedback

 - Reading committee, a subgroup of four members from the strategic planning committee and two staff members responsible for reviewing and finalizing the strategic plan